vinodkumarhs1962/skinspire_V2/Project_docs/Core Business process Implementation/Business logic for invoice creation.md

-Business Logic for SkinSpire Clinic Invoice System Invoice Creation Process
+Business Logic for Skinspire Clinic Invoice System Invoice Creation Process

 Patient Selection: User selects a patient using the search interface